ccapdev1920T2/s11g10/README.md

             username: admin
             password: admin

 This will log you in to the admin account.
 An admin account keeps track of the posts, users, reports, and announcements.
 As an admin, you can create and delete posts, view reports, and ban users.
+There is a set of guidelines that an admin must follow when banning users.
+Terms and conditions being checked to determine whether the user is a candidate for being banned.

 ## Authors
 - ANYAYAHAN, Loren Rae